-- 695. The City (the Worker's Compensation Division) shall provide the Union departmental lists on a monthly and cumulative annual basis containing the vital information on all work related injuries and illnesses.
-Vital information shall include but not be limited to the nature of the illness or injury, dates, time lost, corrective action, current status of employee, cost of injury and work location. - 696.
-City departments will provide the Union with copies of their annual OSHA Form 300 and Cal/OSHA Form 300 (a), or their equivalent, which report employee industrial injuries, illnesses and chemical exposures.
+- 706. The City's Department of Human Resources Worker's Compensation Division shall provide the Union with reports on all work-related injuries and illnesses.
+These reports shall include the nature of the illness or injury, cost of injury, and other information reasonably available in the electronic claims system for the purpose of evaluating injury trends, identifying prevention strategies, and making recommendations for safety improvements.
+For privacy reasons, individual employee claims and health information will not be disclosed. - 707.
+City departments will provide the Union with copies of their annual OSHA Form 300 and Cal/OSHA Form 300 (a), or their equivalent, which report employee industrial injuries, illnesses and chemical exposures, upon written request.